 - 1. To ensure stormwater is appropriately managed to prevent environmental harm and to reduce the risk of damage to property and human life. - 2.
-To ensure stormwater is appropriately managed to minimise long term flooding impacts on and from developments. - 3.
-To ensure that development within the Sydney drinking water catchment has a neutral or beneficial effect on water quality.
+To ensure stormwater is appropriately managed to minimise long term flooding impacts on and from developments.

-1. All subdivisions Development involving the subdivision of land must demonstrate that stormwater management arrangements to will allow for drainage to be directed to either a natural water body or a constructed stormwater management system without causing significant environmental harm or risks to human health and safety.
+3. To ensure that development within the Sydney drinking water catchment has a neutral or beneficial effect on water quality.

-- 2. Medium and Large subdivisions must include provision of integrated stormwater management systems to achieve Water Sensitive Urban Design outcomes.
-These shall be detailed in an assessment report (a Water Cycle Management Study or Similar) to be submitted with the development application which must include modelling of both water quantity and quality and must also include a short and long term maintenance management plan. - 3.
-All stormwater infrastructure to be dedicated to Council must be low maintenance.
+- 1. Development involving the subdivision of land must demonstrate that stormwater management arrangements will allow for drainage to be directed to either a natural water body or a constructed stormwater management system without causing significant environmental harm or risks to human health and safety. - 2.
+Medium and Large subdivisions must include provision of integrated stormwater management systems to achieve Water Sensitive Urban Design outcomes.
+These shall be detailed in an assessment report (a Water Cycle Management Study or Similar) to be submitted with the development application which must include modelling of both water quantity and quality and must also include a short and long term maintenance management plan.